Simple Lifelong Learning Machines

 \section{Abstract}

-In biological learning, data are used to improve performance not only on the current task, but also on previously encountered and as yet unencountered tasks.
-In contrast, classical machine learning starts from a blank slate, or \textit{tabula rasa}, using data only for the single task at hand.
-While typical transfer learning algorithms can improve performance on future tasks, their performance on prior tasks degrades upon learning new tasks (called catastrophic forgetting).
-Many recent approaches for continual or lifelong learning have attempted to \textit{maintain} performance given new tasks.
-But striving to avoid forgetting sets the goal unnecessarily low: the goal of lifelong learning, whether biological or artificial, should be to \textit{improve} performance on all tasks (including past and future) with any new data.
-We propose omnidirectional transfer learning algorithms, which includes two special cases of interest: decision forests and deep networks.
-Our key insight is the development of the \textit{omni-voter} layer, which ensembles representations learned independently on all tasks to jointly decide how to proceed on any given new data point, thereby improving performance on both past and future tasks.
-Our algorithms demonstrate omnidirectional transfer in a variety of simulated and real data scenarios, including tabular data, image data, spoken data, and adversarial tasks.
-Moreover, they do so with quasilinear space and time complexity.
+In lifelong learning, data are used to improve performance not only on the present task, but also on past and future (unencountered) tasks.
+While typical transfer learning algorithms can improve performance on future tasks, their performance on prior tasks degrades upon learning new tasks (called forgetting).
+Many recent approaches for continual or lifelong learning have attempted to \textit{maintain} performance on old tasks given new tasks.
+But striving to avoid forgetting sets the goal unnecessarily low.
+The goal of lifelong learning should be to use data to improve performance on both future tasks (forward transfer) and past tasks (backward transfer).
+In this paper, we show that a simple approach---representation ensembling---demonstrates both forward and backward transfer in a variety of simulated and benchmark data scenarios, including tabular, vision (CIFAR-100, 5-dataset, Split Mini-Imagenet, Food1k, and CORe50), and speech (spoken digit), in contrast to various reference algorithms, which typically failed to transfer either forward or backward, or both.
+Moreover, our proposed approach can flexibly operate with or without a computational budget.